BioComputingUP/elastic-slurm-in-openstack/README.md

 This yaml file defines variables that configure the cluster.
 The relevant ones are:

 * Cluster
-  * `cluster_name`: Use a name unique to your Openstack project.
+  * `cluster_name`: Use a name unique to your OpenStack project.
 The playbooks identify cloud resources used by the cluster by this string in the resource names.
 After you set this variable initially, please do not change it. **Need to update the default values.**.

 * Head Node
   * `head_node_flavor`: instance flavor of the head node.